How selling gold from Keswick by post works

 Being paid

-What we buy, and who tends to sell it from Keswick
+What we buy, and when selling from Keswick makes sense

-Most enquiries from Keswick fall into a few familiar groups.
+Selling from Keswick takes the same form whatever your reason for it.
 Whatever you have, it is valued the same way: each item XRF-tested, weighed, and written up before you decide anything.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.